 HIA is not registered, nor does it have an application to register, as a broker-dealer.
-Neither HIA nor any of its employees are registered, or have an application to register, as a futures commission merchant,
+Neither HIA nor any of its employees are registered, or have an application to register, as a futures commission merchant, commodity pool operator, a commodity trading advisor, or an associated person of the foregoing entities.
+HIA is not registered with any foreign financial regulatory authority.

 HIA serves as an advisor to the Hallador Funds, and as general partner to Moka Fund, LP.
 Hallador Management LLC is the manager of Hallador Alternative Assets Fund, LLC and Hallador Balanced Fund, LLC, and the general partner of Hallador Cash Fund, LP.
 Hallador Management LLC is 100% owned by HIA.
 Rifle Peak Partners LLC and Sugar Pine LLC are affiliated entitles of HIA and are majority owned by current HIA employees.
 These affiliated entities are entitled to receive certain performance allocations from specified Hallador Funds as described in greater detail in Item 6 of this Form ADV and in the relevant Hallador Fund private offering memorandum.
 HIA recognizes the potential conflict of interest that this affiliation presents.
-In order to address any potential conflicts, HIA has developed and implemented various policies and procedures with respect to employee personal trading and fund trading and brokerage practices, as well as a comprehensive compliance program administered by HIA's Chief Compliance Officer, to ensure that all Hallador Funds are treated fairly and equally.
+To address any potential conflicts, HIA has developed and implemented various policies and procedures with respect to employee personal trading and fund trading and brokerage practices, as well as a comprehensive compliance program administered by HIA's Chief Compliance Officer, to ensure that all clients, including the Hallador Funds are treated fairly and equally.